MitchTODO/Semantic-Segmentation/README.md

 ### Correctly labeling the road

-Results from the test images dataset.
+Results from the test images.
+From the GIF below, A pre-trained VGG-16 network combined with a fully convolutional network will successfully label the road.
+Performance was also improved  through the use of skip connections and adding element-wise to upsampled lower-level layers.

 ![Alt Text](./examples/video1.gif)